danielraffel/CloudTailor/README.md

-# CloudTailor: Streamlining Docker Deployment on GCP with Cloudflare and OpenAI
+# CloudTailor: Streamlining Docker Deployment on GCP with Cloudflare, Terraform and OpenAI

 ## Overview